CNA vs Medical Assistant: What’s The Difference?

 Which Role Is Right for Me?

-Whether a CNA or MA, it depends on your preference.
+Whether you want to become a CNA or an MA it depends on your preference.

 You can be a CNA if you want to…